DevExpress/testcafe-aurelia-selectors/README.md

 ### byCheckedBind

-Selects an element whose `checked` attribute is bound to the specified expression.
+Selects an element whose checked state is bound to the specified expression (for checkbox and radio input elements).

 ```
 byCheckedBind(expression, parentSelector)